lamyluc/Impact-among-Convolution-Layers/Results/Readme.md

 # Description

-This session shows the graphics that support the analyzes performed on the networks.
-The method used to evaluate the impact among convolution layers are an experimental approach.<br />
+This session shows the graphics that support the analyzes performed on the networks. <br />

 **available images:**<br />
 Model1_p2.m - CNN based on Lenet.<br />